gchq/sleeper/docs/13-system-tests.md

 specific language (DSL) for working with a deployed instance of Sleeper in JUnit.
 Please review the comment at the top of that class, and look at the tests in that module for examples.

-This test suite contains both feature tests, and performance tests which work with a larger bulk of data.
-By default, the suite skips the performance tests.
-You can run the default test suite, with just the feature tests, like this:
+This test module contains several JUnit test suites:
+- QuickSystemTestSuite (the default)
+- NightlyFunctionalSystemTestSuite
+- NightlyPerformanceSystemTestSuite

+Tests that are tagged as Slow or Expensive will not be included in the quick suite.
+The quick suite is intended to run in less than an hour.
+The nightly functional suite includes tests tagged as Slow, and will take a bit longer.
+The nightly performance suite includes all tests, including ones tagged as Expensive.
+The performance tests work with a larger bulk of data.
+They take time to run and can be costly to run frequently.

+### Quick test suite

+This command will build the system and run the default, quick system test suite:

 ```bash
 ./scripts/test/maven/buildDeployTest.sh <short-id> <vpc> <subnets>